-An older study of rats found that the rats with hypothyroidism experienced 16% less sleep after alcohol consumption.
+An older study of rats found that rats with hypothyroidism experienced 16% less sleep after alcohol consumption.
 While this doesn't necessarily mean the same is true for humans, people with hypothyroidism might want to avoid or limit alcohol if they notice it affects their sleep or other symptoms.

 We know now that alcohol affects the function of the thyroid gland.
 Furthermore, it can also affect your immune system, cause chronic inflammation, and damage your liver, critical to thyroid hormone conversion.

-Part of the liver's liver's job is to filter everything that enters your body like food, drinks, and medicine.
+Part of the liver's job is to filter everything that enters your body like food, drinks, and medicine.
 After your intestines break down things that you eat or drink into their component parts, your liver is responsible for separating the good from the bad.
 The good stuff gets sent into the bloodstream for your body to use, and the bad stuff gets discarded.
 A congested liver prevents your body from effectively converting the inactive thyroid hormone T4 to the active hormone T3, so it's crucial to keep it in tip-top shape.

 Alcohol can also interfere with how the body processes estrogen.
 If your liver can't effectively process estrogen, it can build up in your tissues, causing estrogen dominance.
 Estrogen dominance can activate your body's stress response and perpetuates the cycle of stress, hormone disruption, and hypothyroid symptoms.